ducakar/TextureReplacer/README.md

 * Try to keep dimensions of all textures powers of two.
 * KSP can only load TGAs with RGB or RGBA colours.
 Paletteised 256-colour TGAs cause corruptions in the game database!
-* By default, texture compression is handled by ATM when it is present rather than by TextureReplacer.
+* By default, texture compression and mipmap generation are handled by ATM when it is present rather than by TextureReplacer.
 * KSP never generates mipmaps for PNGs and JPEGs.
 TextureReplacer fixes this by generating mipmaps under paths specified in the configuration file.
 Other images are omitted to avoid making UI icons of various plugins blurry when not